sharath-matada/robot-motion-reconstruction-mpc/README.md

 ## Model Predictive Control for quadrupeds - Reconstruction of Robot Motion from video
+- This work is about reconstructing robot motion from video by pose estimation using keypoint detection and implementation on real robot using MPC
 - Based on Robotoc(https://github.com/mayataka/robotoc) modified to handle user-defined waypoints for feet in task space and entire body in configuration space

 ## Requirements